- Current students

-If you are already working with computers but don't have a formal qualification, or you have a degree in a different discipline and want to move into the IT sector, our specially tailored course structure can help you accomplish your goals.
-The Graduate Diploma in Computing aims to equip you with substantial problem solving skills in an IT area of your interest.
+If you're already working with computers but don’t have a formal qualification, or you have a degree in a different discipline and want to move into the IT sector, our specially tailored Graduate Diploma in Computing can help you accomplish your goals by equipping you with substantial problem-solving skills in an IT area of your interest.

-- Practise your skills on leading computer technology
+- Practise your skills on leading computer technolog.

 - Highly qualified professionals as your lecturers.

 - Small classes that ensure plenty of one-on-one time.

-- Individualised support: new students are enrolled by the Programme Leader for an approved programme of study developed to each individual.
+- Individualised support: new students are enrolled by the Programme Leader for an approved programme of study developed to suit each individual.

 The Graduate Diploma in Computing is highly flexible.
 Depending on the career pathway you’re interested in, you can choose to specialise in different areas.

-This pathway prepares graduates from technical backgrounds to work in the cyber security field - a particularly challenging and interesting area for study and work.
+This pathway prepares graduates from technical backgrounds to work in the cybersecurity field – a particularly challenging and interesting area of study and work.
 Many of the courses are hands-on and include malware analysis and other hot topics.

 This pathway helps graduates from all IT backgrounds to prepare for management roles.
-It also enables arts and business graduates to learn additional IT skills, making you more attractive to future employers and to enable you to run your own business.
+It also enables arts and business graduates to learn additional IT skills, making you more attractive to future employers and/or enabling you to run your own business.